Blaine Robison, M.A.

 2 When He got out of the boat, immediately a man from the tombs with an unclean spirit met Him,

-First Symptom: The demoniac had an unclean spirit (Grk. akatharton pneuma.
-See the notes on 1:23 and 1:34 concerning the evil entities.)
-In other words, he was indwelt by another being.
+First Symptom: The demoniac had an unclean spirit: Grk. akatharton pneuma.
+See the notes on 1:23 and 1:34 concerning the evil entities.
+In other words, he was indwelt by or overpowered by another being.
 The narrative relates that Yeshua had been spotted by the afflicted man spirit before the boat reached the docking point.
 Typical of the apostolic narratives the identity of the man is not given and the fact that the location is in an area dominated by Greek cities (v.
 20) might suggest the man is a Gentile.
 However, he could just as easily have been a Jew.

 The reference to an unclean spirit (which first occurs in Zech 13:2) does not pertain to physical hygiene (although it wouldn't be excluded), but rather alludes to the Torah standard of clean and unclean.
 Involvement in paganism or the occult makes one unclean because the source is unclean (Lev 19:31).
 Since the boat trip began in late afternoon or possibly early evening (see the note on 4:35), Wessel suggests that it was probably dark when Yeshua arrived.
 However, it's difficult to imagine the rest of this story taking place in total darkness.
 It was more likely early evening.

 3 and he had his dwelling among the tombs.
 And no one was able to bind him anymore, even with a chain;